 Take Note of Wedding Location

 Having a casual backyard garden summer ceremony?
 Think feminine and flowey.
 Something like this Melissa Sweet (pictured below) would be a flattering choice for an older bride.
-It shows off your feminine curves, has creamy champagne or ivory chantilly lace that still says bride, and you’ll stay cool and comfortable in the hot summer sun.
+It shows off your feminine curves, has creamy champagne lace that still says bride, and you’ll stay cool and comfortable in the hot summer sun.
 A very elegant piece for a summer wedding.

 Heading to the courthouse followed by a nice dinner out on the town?
 Not wanting to slip into a fancy frock?